lambdablockchain/lambda-node/doc/xversionmessage.md

 The `xversion` message contains a single compound field which is a serialized key-value map henceforth named `xmap` that maps 64-bit integer values to variable-sized byte vectors.
-The message itself is encoded in the standard Bitcoin message frame[2].
+The message itself is encoded in the standard Lambda message frame[2].

-The `xmap` is encoded using Bitcoin's usual network de-/serialization schemes while using `COMPACTSIZE` size[3] encodings whenever possible.
+The `xmap` is encoded using Lambda's usual network de-/serialization schemes while using `COMPACTSIZE` size[3] encodings whenever possible.
 Note that this is different from using the default encoding you would get when serializing through the `std::map` serializer (which is